-What is provided in the pergola and deck kits ordered by the customer?
+What is provided in the pergola kits ordered by the customer?

-The kits contain all of the timber and hardware plus roof cladding, flashings and gutters for pergola kits.
+The kits contain all of the timber and hardware plus roof cladding, flashings and gutters.
 The only extra materials the customer will need to purchase are concrete for the footings and paint or stain/oil.